If you have a PI Zero that won't boot, please read the PI Zero specific third post in this thread, before continuing here.

 What do do to make sure your PI is defective, if you suspect it is?

-If you have a PI B, B+ or 2B, There is just one way!
+except for that If you have a PI B, B+ or 2B, There is just one way to make sure the PI is broken!
 You must have an identical model that does boot, and only when you exchange just the working and non-working PI's, and leave everything else the same, including sd-card, power supply, USB devices, and cables, -everything-, you do that, and then the "bad" PI still won't boot, then and only then you know it is the PI itself.

 The fault could be a bent pin in the cardholder that doesn't make contact, or creates a short!
 But it also could be a (halfway) blown polyfuse, so leaving it alone for a few days might still help.
 Remember all PI's (even the Zero) were tested at the factory.
 At the moment I wrote this (two months after its launch) of the returned as "not working" Zero's none of them had any defect!